e-mk/solana-defi-feed/README.md

 - **User Interface**: The application's notification feed is showcased through a Telegram bot.

 ## To See It In Action
-Check out the deployed demo of the application by visiting [DefiFeedBot](https://t.me/DefiFeedBot).
+Check out the deployed demo of the application by visiting Telegram [DefiFeedBot](https://t.me/DefiFeedBot).

 ## Main Challenges
 - Ensuring consistent real-time data from the Solana blockchain presented several challenges.
 Various approaches were considered: